 The GBRMPA will also provide advice to DSEWPaC on matters of national environmental significance under the EPBC Act.

-Waratah Coal Pty Ltd will be required to prepare an Environmental Impact Statement (EIS) which describes the potential impact that the project could have on the environment.
+Waratah Coal Pty Ltd is required to prepare an Environmental Impact Statement (EIS) which describes the potential impact that the project could have on the environment.
 The proponent is preparing the draft EIS.

 Any activity that may impact the Marine Park, will be assessed by the GBRMPA.